-- 27. Aid for Trade is an important component of the measures that will assist developing countries in taking advantage of the opportunities offered by the international trading system, the outcome of the Doha round and regional trade agreements.
+- 36. Aid for Trade is an important component of the measures that will assist developing countries in taking advantage of the opportunities offered by the international trading system, the outcome of the Doha round and regional trade agreements.
 A critical aim of Aid for Trade should be to enhance trade capacity and international competitiveness while ensuring ownership and alignment with national development strategies of individual developing countries.
 Aid for Trade should aim to help developing countries, particularly least developed countries, with trade policy and regulations; trade development; building productive capacities; traderelated infrastructure; trade-related adjustment and other trade-related needs.
 However, Aid for Trade is a complement and not a substitute for a successful outcome of the Doha Development Agenda or any other trade negotiation.
-Successful Aid for Trade is a partnership between donor and recipient countries.
+Successful programmes under the Aid for Trade Initiative require joint efforts by concerned partners.
 The commitments by individual donors relating to Aid for Trade should be fully implemented in a timely manner.
 It is also important that the Aid for Trade needs and priorities of recipient countries are fully integrated and reflected in their national development strategies.
-United Nations specialized agencies that have a relevant mandate in this field should continue to help developing countries build their trade-related productive capacities. - 28.
-Broader and effective participation of developing countries in the multilateral trading system, the development of international trade rules, and in the World Trade Organization Doha Development Agenda negotiations are key objectives.
+United Nations specialized agencies that have a relevant mandate in this field should continue to help developing countries build their trade-related productive capacities. - 37.
+Broader and effective participation of developing countries in the multilateral trading system, including in any round of multilateral trade negotiations and in the World Trade Organization Doha Development Agenda negotiations are key objectives.
 We note progress in this area since Monterrey, as evidenced by the countries that have acceded to the World Trade Organization, the countries that have newly engaged in World Trade Organization accession and the countries that have made progress towards World Trade Organization accession over the past six years.
-We will continue to work to facilitate and remove impediments to the accession to the World Trade Organization of developing countries, in particular least developed countries, with full observance of the principles of special and differential treatment for developing countries and countries with economies in transition. - 29.
+We welcome additional progress in this regard.
+We also reaffirm our undertaking in Monterrey to facilitate the accession of all developing countries, particularly the least developed countries, as well as countries with economies in transition, that apply for membership in the World Trade Organization.
+In this regard, we note the decision of the Sixth World Trade Organization Ministerial Conference to give priority to the ongoing accessions with a view to concluding them as rapidly and smoothly as possible. - 38.
 We recognize that regional integration as well as bilateral trade and economic cooperation agreements are important instruments to expand trade and investment.
 We should continue to ensure that these agreements promote long-term development and advance the goals of the World Trade Organization and are complementary elements of the multilateral trading system.
 International support for cooperation in trade and other trade-related areas can be catalytic in strengthening and consolidating regional and subregional integration.
-We stress the importance of increased support to South-South trade and cooperation initiatives in trade-related areas, including through triangular cooperation, consistent with World Trade Organization rules.
+We stress the importance of increased support to South-South trade and cooperation initiatives in trade-related areas, including through triangular cooperation, consistent with World Trade Organization rules. - 39.
+We welcome the ongoing work of international institutions that assist developing countries in realizing the benefits of trade liberalization, in particular the